 Often, our best work happens when we’re in a situation we wouldn’t have chosen for ourselves.
 The hard part is choosing to be in that sort of situation in the first place, the uncomfortable one where we have no choice but to do better work.

 Find a galvanizer if you can.
 If you care.

-For those who don’t know, one of the definitions of galvanize is “to cause (people) to become so excited or concerned about an issue, idea, etc., that they want to do something about it” (Webster’s dictionary).
-If you are anything like me, you have many ideas that you believe would be good things to do (in your personal, spiritual and business lives), but they often remain just that, ideas.
-Without motivation, a galvanizer, these ideas will never come to fruition.
+One of the definitions of galvanize is “to cause (people) to become so excited or concerned about an issue, idea, etc., that they want to do something about it” (Webster’s dictionary).
+If you are anything like me, you have many ideas that you’d love to implement (in your personal, spiritual, and professional lives), but they often remain just that, ideas.
+Without motivation, a galvanizer, it’s quite likely that these ideas will never come to fruition.

-Show up, do something, get moving… you just may surprise yourself.
+Show up, do something, get moving… we just may surprise ourselves.

 In any moment of decision, the best thing you can do is the right thing, the next best thing is the wrong thing, and the worst thing you can do is nothing.Theodore Roosevelt

 Like our stuff?
 CLICK HERE to join our email list.
 No spam.
 We promise.

 Want to be an Influencer in Your Field?
 Share This Post!